pikkle/vexmxl/readme.md

+This project is no longer maintained.
+I suggest looking into https://github.com/opensheetmusicdisplay/opensheetmusicdisplay which should implement tablatures rendering soon.

 # vexmxl

 Vexmxl has for purpose to use VexTab (by extension VexFlow) alongside MusicXML files to display tablatures and music sheets.